 - Key elements of the European Association of Nuclear Medicine’s response to the European Commission’s Consultation on Revision of the EU general pharmaceuticals legislation (November 2021)

-As part of the EU pharmaceuticals strategy, and drawing lessons from the COVID-19 pandemic, the European Commission plans to evaluate and revise the EU’s general legislation on medicines for human use to ensure a future-proof and crisis-resistant medicines regulatory system.
-Legal proposals to review Directive 2001/83/EC and Regulation EC/726/2004 are to be expected for the end of 2022.
+As part of the EU pharmaceuticals strategy and drawing lessons from the COVID-19 pandemic, the European Commission plans to evaluate and revise the EU’s general legislation on medicines for human use to ensure a future-proof and crisis-resistant medicines regulatory system.
+Legal proposals to review Directive 2001/83/EC and Regulation EC/726/2004 are expected by the end of 2022.
 The EANM’s main points of concern have been summarised in a briefing paper.